Zambia: Economic troubles

 In the mid-1970s, the price of copper, Zambia's principal export, suffered a severe decline worldwide.
 In Zambia's situation, the cost of transporting the copper great distances to the market was an additional strain.
 Zambia turned to foreign and international lenders for relief, but, as copper prices remained depressed, it became increasingly difficult to service its growing debt.
 By the mid-1990s, despite limited debt relief, Zambia's per capita foreign debt remained among the highest in the world.

 Democratisation

 In June 1990, riots against Kaunda accelerated and many protesters were killed by the regime.
 In 1990, Kaunda survived an attempted coup, and in 1991, he agreed to reinstate multiparty democracy, having instituted one-party rule under the Choma Commission of 1972.
-Following multiparty elections, Kaunda was removed from office.
+Following multiparty elections, Kaunda was removed from office after losing multi-party elections to Frederick Chiluba.

 In the 2000s, the economy stabilised, attaining single-digit inflation in 2006–2007, real GDP growth, decreasing interest rates, and increasing levels of trade.
 Much of its growth is due to foreign investment in mining and to higher world copper prices.
 All this led to Zambia being courted enthusiastically by aid donors and saw a surge in investor confidence in the country.